 At first the Romans built forts in Yorkshire but by the 2nd century three towns had been created.
 One grew up at York by the site of a 1st century fort.
 There was also an important Roman town at Aldborough (on the site of the old Brigantine capital) and another at Brough on Humber.

 The Romans mined lead in Yorkshire (The Romans used lead a great deal).

-Nevertheless Roman civilisation was, at best, skin deep.
-The most 'Romanised' area was the East Riding.
+Nevertheless Roman civilization was, at best, skin deep.
+The most 'Romanized' area was the East Riding.
 However for most ordinary people in Yorkshire Roman rule probably made little difference.